CodeCounselors/gitrdone/slides.md

 # When you mess up
 1. Forgot a file in commit? <!-- .element: class="fragment" -->
   - `git commit --amend` <!-- .element: class="git-command" -->
-1. Staged or committed something you shouldn't have? <!-- .element: class="fragment" -->
+1. Committed something you shouldn't have? <!-- .element: class="fragment" -->
   - `git reset --soft HEAD~` <!-- .element: class="git-command" -->
 1. Something broke but you have no idea when or where? <!-- .element: class="fragment" -->
   - `git bisect` <!-- .element: class="git-command" -->
 1. Accidentally wiped out changes you now need? <!-- .element: class="fragment" -->
   - `git reflog` <!-- .element: class="git-command" -->
     - (If you committed them, otherwise use a good IDE)
+note:
+- if something was staged, just use a GUI to unstage files or hunks (demo SourceTree)

 VSLIDE
 # Amend a commit